kubernetes/website/content/en/docs/contribute/style/hugo-shortcodes/index.md

 ## Table captions

-If you'd like to add a [caption](https://www.w3schools.com/tags/tag_caption.asp) to a table, you can encapsulate the table with `table` shortcode and specify the caption using the `caption` parameter.
+You can make tables more accessible to screen readers by adding a table caption.
+To add a [caption](https://www.w3schools.com/tags/tag_caption.asp) to a table, enclose the table with a `table` shortcode and specify the caption with the `caption` parameter.

 {{< note >}}
-When you add a caption to a table this way, the caption is invisible when the table is viewed as standard HTML but accessible to screen readers.
+Table captions are visible to screen readers but invisible when viewed in standard HTML.
 {{< /note >}}

 Here's an example: